jpgriffo/docker/docs/sources/articles/https.md

 authenticated by a certificate signed by that CA. In the client mode, it will only connect to servers with a certificate signed by that CA.

+### Client configuration

+To enable certificate-based authentication, use the `--auth=cert` option.
+By default, this will use the public CA pool.
+You want to use a specific CA, specify its path with the `--auth-ca` option.

+If the server requires client certificate authentication, you can provide this with the `--auth-cert` and `--auth-key` options.

+### Daemon configuration

+When running the daemon with the `--auth=cert` option, it will serve a TLS connection that the client can verify against its CA certificate.
+You must provide a keypair for the client to check with the `--auth-cert` and `--auth-key` options.

+If you also want the client to authenticate with a client certificate, you can pass a CA to check the certificate against with the `--auth-ca` option.

+### Create a CA, server and client keys with OpenSSL

 > **Warning**:
 > Using TLS and managing a CA is an advanced topic.
 Please familiarize yourself
 > with OpenSSL, x509 and TLS before using it in production.